mbunge/mbunge.github.io/_posts/2015-10-19-blast-the-modern-application-wrapper.markdown

 ### PHPUnit

-All our source code needs to be tested.
-We are not able to ensure a correct functionality of our application.
+All our sourcecode needs to be tested.
+We are not able to ensure a correct functionality of our application without any tests.
 Therefore we are using <a href="https://phpunit.de/" target="_blank">PHPUnit 4.8</a>

 ### PHP Code Sniffer (phpcs), editorconfig.org and PHP-FIG PSR-2

-PHP Code sniffer is checking our code against the <a href="http://www.php-fig.org/psr/psr-2/" target="_blank">PSR-2 standard</a>, defined by PHP-FIG
+PHP Code sniffer is checking our sourcecode against the <a href="http://www.php-fig.org/psr/psr-2/" target="_blank">PSR-2 standard</a>, defined by PHP-FIG.

+<a href="http://editorconfig.org/">Editorconfig</a> is using one file to specify your editorconfig.
+This is usefull, to work in teams and ensure the same config for the hole team.
+Editorconfig is providing a plugin for all known IDE's like NetBeans, SublimeText, VIM, PhpStorm, textmate <a href="http://editorconfig.org/#download" target="_blank">and many more</a>.

 ## What's next?

-In the next post I will show you how to setup the project fpundation, with all tools mentioned above.
+In the next post I will show you how to setup the project foundation, with all tools and services mentioned above.
+We will also create our first class, test it build it and will explore the magic CI process.
 Feel free to ask questions!
+I would also be happy if you share this post.

+## Roadmap

+ - __Initializing our dev environment*__
+ - A basic web application with basic routing and hello world
+ - A basic CLI wrapper
+ - Database connector
+ - Custom views
+ - Introducing MVC with the basic Blog-Example
+ - a CLI-Interface to manage our blog
+ - to be continued...

+* in progress